CIP-NL/coding-guide/content/en/naming/jargon.md

 ## Order book definitions
 * Ticker: Shitcoins.
-* Quote: The currency that is trades against.
+* Quote: The currency that is traded against.
 BTC, USDT, ETH for example.
 * Market: A ticker/quote combination.
 * Pair: A combination of exchange and market.
 Uniquely identifies a sub order book.
 * Sub order book: An order book containing only one market on one exchange.